irontec/ivozprovider/doc/sphinx/administration_portal/client/residential/residential_devices.rst

 .. warning:: *Residential devices* MUST NOT challenge IvozProvider.
 That's
              why the *insecure* setting is used here.

-.. note:: As from username is used to identify the retail account, P-Asserted-Identity must be used to specify caller number.
+.. note:: As From username is used to identify the residential device, P-Asserted-Identity (or P-Preferred-Identity or Remote-Party-Id) must be used to specify caller number.
+          Prevalence among these source headers is: PAI > PPI > RPID.